forta-network/starter-kits/batched-tx-disperse-multisend-py/.github/README.md

   - Metadata:
     - `transactions`: the serialized list of arguments for each transaction, IE a list of `(recipient, value)` tuples
     - `count`: the number of transfers contained in the batch
+- `BATCHED-ETH-TX`:
+  - Fired when a transaction calls either:
+    - `disperseEther` from the [`Disperse` contract][etherscan-contract-disperse]
+    - or `multisendEther` from the [`Multisend` contract][etherscan-contract-multisend]
+  - Severity is always set to "info"
+  - Type is always set to "info"
+  - Labels:
+    - the origin address of the transaction
+  - Metadata:
+    - `transactions`: the serialized list of arguments for each transaction, IE a list of `(recipient, value)` tuples
+    - `count`: the number of transfers contained in the batch

+## Configuration

+The file [`constants.py`](src/constants.py) contains filtering options.

+- `TOKEN`:
+  - should be either the empty string `''` or an address like `'0x767fe9edc9e0df98e07454847909b5e959d7ca0e'`
+  - if empty the agent reports all findings
+  - otherwise it will only report transfers batched for a specific ERC20 token

 ## Deployment